ch007m/home-devices/volumio.md

     `cd youtube`

-- From here we cann install the plugin with the following command:
+- From here we can [install the plugin](https://volumio.github.io/docs/Plugin_System/Plugin_System_Overview.html) with the following command:
+  **Remark**: If the plugin has already been installed, remove the entry from the plugins config file `/data/configuration/plugins.json` and next remove the folder `/data/plugins/music_service/youtube/`
   ```
   volumio plugin install
   This command will install the plugin on your device